Jamie McGinn: Later years

 As a free agent from the Panthers, McGinn continued his recovery from his back injury over the summer.
 Unsigned leading into the 2019–20 season, McGinn belatedly signed a professional tryout contract with the Charlotte Checkers of the AHL on October 22, 2019.
 An affiliate to the Carolina Hurricanes organization, he joined with the goal to potentially play with younger brother and current Hurricane, Brock.
 McGinn made two appearances with the Checkers before he was released from his PTO on October 31, 2019.

 On November 11, 2019, McGinn (alongside former Panthers' teammate Troy Brouwer) was signed to a professional tryout by the St. Louis Blues.
 After travelling and training with the Blues, McGinn was released from his tryout on November 20, 2019.

 Personal life

 His younger brothers, Tye and Brock are also ice hockey players.
-Tye was selected 119th overall by the Philadelphia Flyers in the 2010 NHL Entry Draft and is currently playing professionally in the AHL with the Chicago Wolves; and Brock was selected 47th overall by the Carolina Hurricanes in the 2012 NHL Entry Draft and is currently playing with the Pittsburgh Penguins.
+Tye was selected 119th overall by the Philadelphia Flyers in the 2010 NHL entry draft and played professionally in the NHL, AHL and German professional league; and Brock was selected 47th overall by the Carolina Hurricanes in the 2012 NHL entry draft and, as of 2024, plays for the Anaheim Ducks.
 Along with his father, Bob McGinn, and his two brothers, he is one of the owners of the Roanoke Rail Yard Dawgs of the Southern Professional Hockey League.

 McGinn suffers from a genetic back problem that plagued him extensively during his pre-pro career.
 Cortisone, rehab, and major surgery in the summer of 2008 helped alleviate the pain, though the lingering effects still plague McGinn, especially due to his high-pace playing style.